 Yoseph (Joseph) gave the Hebrews the land of Goshen when Ya’akov (Jacob) and his family came down to Egypt.
-Yoseph being second in command only after Pharaoh settled them in Goshen where they would live and feed their flocks, but also it was Yoseph’s intent to keep them separate from the pagan Egyptians.
+Yoseph being second in command only after Pharaoh settled them in the land of Goshen where they would live and feed their flocks.
+But there was also Yoseph’s a second intent to settle them in Goshen, namely, to keep them separate from the paganism of the Egyptians.

-At the end the Egyptian exile and when the time came for Israel to leave, Elohim passed through the land of Egypt to protect the Hebrews, while He was smiting the first born of the Egyptians.
-Why would He do this, if Israel had lived separately in the land of Goshen (Exo 12:12-13)?
-He would have simply passed only through the land where the Egyptians lived to kill the first born, while the Hebrews would have been safe in Goshen.
+At the end the Egyptian exile, when the time came for Israel to leave, Elohim passed through the land of Egypt to protect the Hebrews while He was smiting the first born of the Egyptians.
+Why did He do this, if Israel had lived separately in the land of Goshen (Exo 12:12-13)?
+Elohim would have simply passed only through the land where the Egyptians lived to kill the first born, while the Hebrews would have remained in safety in Goshen.

 Why was there any need for the ten plagues?

 The common understanding is that the purpose of the ten plagues in Egypt was to punish the Egyptians and Pharaoh in particular for what they had done to the Israelites.
-Although, this is true the present author’s opinion is that they played another role.
-And if not all ten plagues had played that role, at least the ninth had the purpose to punish the Israelites, as well.
+Although this is true, the present author’s opinion is that they played another role (particularly, the ninth): to punish the Israelites, as well.

 Probably, that was the reason why Elohim brought the slavery upon them in the first place: to stop the assimilation and bring them out of Egypt, because the persecution by the Egyptians was the only way to prevent further assimilation.
 At any rate, the mingling of the Israelites into the paganism and the disobedience to the command to circumcise their children brought the wrath of YHVH and the slavery upon them, as seen in Jos 24:14, Eze 20:5-9, and Eze 20:33-36.

-Israel left.
-But, according to the Jewish tradition, however, not all Israel left Egypt.
+Israel left Egypt.
+But, according to the Jewish tradition, however, not all Israel left.

-Not all Israel left Egypt, not all Israel will leave “Egypt”
+Not all Israel left Egypt, and not all Israel will leave “Egypt”

 We read in Exo 10:22-23 concerning the ninth plague of darkness: